8nty/tinytracer-lookingglass/README.md

 This code is mostly compliant with [RFC8522 Looking Glass Command Set](https://tools.ietf.org/html/rfc8522), things it lacks include:

 - Multiple device (referred to as router in the RFC) support
-- Query Parameters (planned to be supported)
+- Query Parameters
-- `.well-known/looking-glass/v1/routers` (planned to be supported)
+- `.well-known/looking-glass/v1/routers`
-- `.well-known/looking-glass/v1/routers/{number}` (planned to be supported)
+- `.well-known/looking-glass/v1/routers/{number}`
-- Router field in results (planned to be supported)
+- Router field in results

 ## Try it out